Pentecontad calendar: Later research

 The calendrical exposition by Lewy was widely adopted initially by many scholars.
 Yet it was challenged in the more recent research.
 Ben-Dov (2012) cast some doubt on the early attestations of such a pentecontad calendar.

 Prominent Assyriologists like Benno Landsberger were quite skeptical, and even Julius Lewy did not support it later on.

 While some biblical passages, such as Deut 16:9 and Lev 23:15–16 do give support to a pentecontad calendar by referring to a count of seven weeks during harvest time, these biblical sources do not reflect a full-fledged pentecontad calendar more generally.

 The seven-fold based thinking is relatively common in the priestly sources of the Torah.
 According to Ben-Dov, pentecontad calendars were "the fruit of a later history of development", which emerged from such priestly and other sources.
 Thus, their real development occurred during the late Hellenistic or early Roman period.

 Further development of pentecontad calendars occurred primarily in certain Jewish circles associated with apocalyptic traditions, as well as in the Pythagorean-minded circles influenced by Philonic thought.
 Later, these traditions also gained popularity in some Christian and Jewish communities.

-Pentecontad festivals are still celebrated currently by the Beta Israel.
-"The Sabbaths are divided into cycles of seven.
-A special prayer, is recited at sunset and reflects the particular characteristics of each Sabbath.
-The seventh Sabbath, the Legatä Sänbät, is the holiest of all, and there are extra prayers, festivities and a special sanctification service."